 - pterygoid venous plexus

 - mandibular branch of the trigeminal nerve

-- best modality for detecting bony erosion in the cortex of the mandible and is excellent for characterizing tumour matrix mineralization
+- best modality for detecting bony erosion in the cortex of the mandible and is excellent for characterizing tumor matrix mineralization

-- abscess in the masticator space shows up as a fluid collection with peripheral rim enhancement whereas a phlegmon shows low density oedematous tissue without peripheral enhancement 2
+- abscess in the masticator space shows up as a fluid collection with peripheral rim enhancement whereas a phlegmon shows low density edematous tissue without peripheral enhancement 2

 - schwannoma appears as a well circumscribed fusiform mass with extension through foramen ovale and is higher in attenuation that adjacent muscle and shows contrast enhancement 5

-MRI better characterises soft tissue invasion by tumours and perineural tumour spread 2:
+MRI better characterizes soft tissue invasion by tumors and perineural tumor spread 2: